thecodingwhale/go-rest-api/readme.md

 ## App
-  - create a simple api for a job posting website.
+  - create a simple api for a job posting with jwt authentication

 ### Run
 ```